Yazmak User Manual

 Show Toolbar

-Show the toolbar; default is on.
+Show the toolbar; default state is on.

 Text Color